Container water gardening

 Put a layer of garden soil in the bottom of each pot.
 Set plants at the required planting depth, then fill the pots with soil.
 A top layer of sand or gravel about ¼-inch deep will hold the soil in place.
 Don't use a potting mix that contains perlite or vermiculite, which will float to the surface.
 Also, avoid any potting mixes which contain fertilizers or chemicals that may be harmful to aquatic life.

 Saturate the soil by watering it thoroughly, then set the pots in the water garden container.
-Place bricks beneath pots to adjust planting dept for each species.
+Place bricks beneath pots to adjust planting depth for each species.

 Line whiskey barrels with plastic, such as large, heavy- gauge garbage bags, since the wood may have absorbed something harmful to the plants and fish.
 A container the size of a whiskey barrel will provide room for only one water lily.
 Bog plants or grasses may be planted on the outer edges, depending on the container's size.